Roryosullivann/S_C_Group_6/README.md

 ## 📁 Project Structure

 The repository consists of the following files:
-- `DataCleaning_v8`: Script for cleaning and preparing motor insurance claims data.
+- `Data_Cleaning.R`: Script for cleaning and preparing motor insurance claims data.
-- `FREQUENCY MODEL CHOICE.R`: Script for building and testing GLMs, including Poisson for claim frequency.
+- `Frequency_Model.R`: Script for building and testing GLMs, including Poisson for claim frequency.

 ---